mjf1406/classclarus-app/README.md

 - UI: Output Report Cards - when selecting a scale to apply to a subject, show the class grade distribution so the teacher can easily see if there are too many of the highest grade to maybe switch to a new scale that uses smaller range for the highest grade.

+- BE: a document parser for the subject comments.
+Can use a dialog to upload them.

 ## Change Log

 ### 2025/07/11